 Section 10.
 The executive board members shall serve a term of two (2) years and are eligible for consecutive terms as long as they meet the criteria for membership.
 The term maybe reasonably extended or shortened to accommodate the actual date of the election.

 National and State Committee Representatives

 Section 1.
 This organization is attributed three (3) committee members to the National Committee of the Young Democrats of America.
 In accordance with the charter of the Young Democrats of America, the chair of the executive board shall serve as one (1) of the committee members.
 Concurrently with other board elections, CYD members shall elect two (2) eligible members of this organization, of different gender identities, to serve as the two (2) remaining committee members.
 Each appointee may be removed and replaced at will by a majority vote of the executive board.

 Section 2.
-This organization is attributed one (1) committee member to both the State Central and Executive Committees of the Colorado Democratic Party.
+This organization is attributed one (1) committee member to both the State Central and Executive Committees and State Outreach Commission of the Colorado Democratic Party.
 The chair of the executive board shall appoint an eligible member of this organization to serve as this organization’s committee member on these committees.

 Local Affiliated Organizations

 Section 1.
 This organization shall, at the discretion of the executive board, recognize local organizations as affiliated, whether they are organized by region, county, city, school, or other reasonable community of interest.
 Not more than one organization shall be recognized to represent the same region, county, city, school, or other reasonable community of interest.

 Section 2.
 Local affiliated organizations may each select one (1) representative to serve on the Colorado Young Democrats Advisory Board.

 _Section 1. _The Colorado Young Democrats Advisory Board is an informal board that shall advise the executive board on all matters they and/or the executive board see fit.